CSXM/pyrduino/README.md

 It's not working?!!
 -------------------

-I know, my setup.py is somehow not right now and you need to use `pip install -r requirements.txt` to get the packages right.
+I know, my setup.py is somehow not right at the moment and you need to use `pip install -r requirements.txt` to get the packages right.
 Mabe someone could help me?
 If so, please, contact me.
 It's my very first time to deal with setuptools since I have never had the need for packaging anything and have always used pip and requirements.txt.
 But that click package is not in requirements.txt, since it's not needed by the wrapper, but only for the examples.
 It's a great package though!
 I'll link it again :) (https://click.palletsprojects.com/en/7.x/)